Sync Apple Health Data to REST API

 Limitations

-Health Data Access: Apps are not allowed to access health data while iPhone is locked.
+• Health Data Access: Apps are not allowed to access health data while iPhone is locked.
 Automations will only run during periods when your device is unlocked.
-This can affect data freshness.
-See instructions for manual syncing to keep data up to date.
+This is a limitation imposed by Apple which cannot be circumvented.
+More information

 Prerequisites